Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act

 The University of New Orleans 2000 Lakeshore Drive

 Parking & Traffic Section:

 The UNO community is encouraged to use this report as a guide for safe practices on and off campus.
-In accordance with United States Code of Federal Regulations, Title 34, Part 668.46(c) (1) this Annual Security and Fire Safety Guide is available online at the UNO PD website, www.uno.edu/upd.
-For a paper copy of this report please visit the office of the University of New Orleans Police Department at 234 Computer Center.
+In accordance with United States Code of Federal Regulations, Title 34, Part 668.46(c) (1) this Annual Security and Fire Safety Guide is available online at the Department of Public Safety and Security website, www.uno.edu/upd.
+For a paper copy of this report please visit the office of the Department of Public Safety and Security at 234 Computer Center.